ricwein/PushNotifications/README.md

 ### sending ###

-Sending a messages is simple as that:
+Sending a messages is as simple as that:

 ```php
 <?php